WolfElkan/hst3/README.md

 #### Enrollment Search

-  To require that a student have taken one HST class in order to be eligible for another, the two-letter `CourseTrad` ID of the prerequired course may be used as an Eligex word (E. g., `J2` will return True for students who are now, or have ever been, enrolled in Jazz 2).
+  To require that a student have taken one HST class in order to be eligible for another, the two-letter `CourseTrad` ID of the prerequired course may be used as an Eligex word (E. g., `J2` will return True for students who are now, or have ever been, enrolled in a Jazz 2 class).
 The glyph `*` may be substituted for either character in the ID, and will match any character.
 E. g., `*4` will match any Level 4 class and `T*` will match any Tap class (Note: under the current system, `T*` will *not* match Broadway Tap classes, as these begin with `P`.
 Likewise, `J*` will match Jazz classes, but not Broadway Jazz classes which are matched with `Z*`.
 See [note 15](#notes))

   To further refine these searches, the following modifiers may be appended *after* the class's ID: